Hed Mayner

-Hed Mayner is an Israeli fashion designer that regularly presents his menswear collections in Paris fashion week, and winner of LVMH’s Karl Lagerfeld prize.
+Hed Mayner is an Israeli fashion designer who regularly presents his menswear collections at Paris fashion week.
+He has won LVMH's Karl Lagerfeld prize.

+Mayner was born in Amuka, in the Galilee, studied at the Bezalel Academy of Arts and Design and at the Institut Français de la Mode in Paris, and founded his label in 2015.
+He showed for the first time at Paris men's fashion week in June 2017.
+In 2019 he became the first Israeli designer to reach the final round of the LVMH Prize, and in 2023 he won the Landau Prize for Arts and Sciences of Mifal HaPais in the fashion design category.
+Based in Paris, he has directed the Reebok Ltd. line and was guest designer at Pitti Uomo in January 2026.

 Early life and education

 Hed Mayner was born in Amuka in northern Israel.
 His mother is a painter and his father is a metalworker.
 He started his interest in fashion at the age of 16 and worked in leather, jewelry and hand sewing.
 At the age of 22 he started studying at the department of fashion and jewelry at Bezalel in Jerusalem and received his degree (with honors) in 2012.
 Mayner continued his fashion studies at Institut Français de la Mode in Paris.
+He grew up in a community of about 40 families near Amuka, a site of pilgrimage for Orthodox and Hasidic Jews, and has said that his interest in clothing began at 16 with the collection of Japanese kimonos owned by a neighbor.